A boy is kidnapped from an elementary school by a man who claims to be his father.

 In reality, Franklin Delano Floyd is not the father of Michael Hughes.
 In fact, Floyd was convicted of kidnapping Michael, and sentenced to more than 50 years in prison.
 Floyd insists the boy is alive and safe, but he refuses to tell anyone where Michael is or who is taking care of him.

-On September 12, 1994, Floyd walked into Principal James Davis’s office at an elementary school in Oklahoma City.
+On September 12, 1994, Floyd walked into Principal James Davis’s office at an elementary school just outside of Oklahoma City.
 He claimed to be the father of six-year old Michael Hughes.
 James Davis recalled:

 Floyd pulled out a gun.
 He threatened to kill James Davis if he didn’t take Floyd to see Michael immediately.
 Floyd followed the principal down this hallway to Michael’s classroom.
 He then forced them both into the principal’s pickup truck.
 James said Floyd ordered him to drive out to the country: